epfl-ada/ada-2022-project-adamax/Readme.md

 # The Big Flop

+The conducted analysis can be found on the notebook: `src/initial_analysis.ipynb`

 ## Abstract

 Producing a flop movie can be a disaster for a studio.
 Unsuccessful productions, like Cleopatra (1963), have brought film production companies to the verge of bankruptcy.
 In this project, our goal is to find the typical characteristics of failing movies.